-An interesting turn of events was my buying several Integrity Toy's 12" dolls.
+An interesting turn of events was my buying several of Integrity Toy's 12" dolls.
 I had cut back almost entirely for quite a while but IT really brought it to Fashion Royalty this past year.

 Eugenia Modernist was a 2018 W Club Membership Registration Upgrade Doll.
 This doll is stunning with her dark skin tone and sleek light blue mini dress with matching round handbag.
-Her open-toed silver thigh high boots and silver accessories made her a perfect doll to add to the tribe.
+Her open-toed silver thigh-high boots and silver accessories made her a perfect doll to add to the tribe.

 I wasn't going to go for her but every time I looked at her picture, I loved her more and more: Elise Jolie "Perfume Blond" W Club 10th Anniversary by Jason Wu Doll.
-She was quite pricey as she came with a full sized bottle Jason Wu perfume which I don't particularly care for.
+She was quite pricey as she came with a full-sized bottle Jason Wu perfume which I don't particularly care for.
 I tried it at a department store.
 She also comes with a miniature of the perfume bottle which I love.
 Her pastel peach, sparkle-embellished gown is one of Jason's creations as well.
 I was able to sell the real perfume and so brought the total down somewhat.

 Isha Kalpana Narayan "Divinity" W Club Doll was irresistible to me because of all her jewelry accessories and the pretty style of her lace and tulle dress.
-I think the henna designs on her forearms and hands is a beautiful accent.
+I think the henna designs on her forearms and hands are a beautiful accent.

 "Hot To The Touch" Bellamy Blue is an Industry Line doll.
 I don't collect guy dolls any longer (or so I say) but when I saw this one's fashions, I caved.
 I'm still on the fence about keeping him and that's why I don't have a free-standing photo of him.